Title and statement of responsibility area

 Archival description area

 The Canadian Women Composers Collection was introduced by UBC Library in 2015 for the purpose of documenting the compositional practices of Canadian women composers active at home or abroad.
 The collection serves to build and sustain a body of unique materials that will serve future musicologists, music theorists, and performers interested in music analyses, as well as expand participating composers’ audiences.
 Materials were created and assembled by the respective composers during the course of their activities.
-Donations were arranged by UBC's Music, Art, and Architecture Librarian, Kevin Madill, and received by the university between 2018 and 2019.
+Donations were arranged by UBC's Music, Art, and Architecture Librarian, Kevin Madill, and received by the university beginning in 2018.

 Scope and content

 Collection consists of primary resources and related materials created and used by Canadian women composers.
-Each series is dedicated to one of the participating composers, which currently consists of Deborah Carruthers, Dorothy Chang, Zosha Di Castri, Barbara Monk Feldman, and Ana Sokolović.
+Each series is dedicated to one of the participating composers, which currently consists of Deborah Carruthers, Dorothy Chang, Zosha Di Castri, Lori Freedman, Barbara Monk Feldman, Ana Sokolović, and Chiyoko Szlavnics.
 Materials include a variety of records, such as original scores, manuscripts, working drafts, photographs, prints, published articles, correspondence, and materials used as inspiration in the artists' work.
 Going forward, the collection is expected to evolve and incorporate additional Canadian women composers.

 Immediate source of acquisition